ThisisRDSharma/Siddu-/README.md

 Alert by Segments monitors shifts in the number of alerts across different population groups, providing insight into changes in alert patterns.
 A high drift may indicate that the model is generating excessive alerts, potentially increasing false positives, whereas a low drift may suggest the model is missing suspicious transactions.
 Continuous monitoring helps ensure balanced detection and model effectiveness.

+Green (Stable): The value is within ±2 standard deviations of the rolling average of the previous two quarters, indicating no significant drift.

+Red (Critical): The value is outside ±2 standard deviations of the rolling average of the previous two quarters, signaling a potential shift in alert patterns that requires further investigation.